onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 What is life?
 A struggle against entropy and decay - a struggle to stay away from thermodynamic equilibrium and the sheer banality of monotonous time.
 It is order in a world of disorder.
 Life brings conceptual meaning to an otherwise bland and monotonous mechanical universe.

 Maximal recursive self-improvement - The polar opposite of complete stasis dogma from millennia’s ago
+    The only unchangable aspect is that any other aspect is subject to change.

 Readme wants to be read